 We hope you will buy canal books from the London Canal Museum shop, in person.
 However, if you are too far away or unable to visit, why not order online from us or from from Amazon, the leading online retailer for books and much else besides.
 For every Amazon order placed the Canal Museum Trust will receive a commission which will go to the museum.
 Please allow a week for delivery of books ordered direct from us.
+We are able to supply these titles during the coronavirus closure but please allow around a week for delivery, although sometimes it will be quicker.

 Tony Byfield is one of the last surviving London canal tractor drivers.
 In the 1950s, miniature diesel tractors were introduced to the towpath to replace horses, working short-distance barge traffic around London's waterways.
 Taken from interviews and oral history recordings, this book is an account of his life and times on the London canals and is a vivid account of a previously little-documented story.